brandon2278/Wheel_Of_Fortune/README.md

 <li>Earth</li>
 <li>Numbers</li>
 </ul>
-The mode serves as an endless mode where the goal is to get as many point as you can.
+The mode serves as an endless mode where the goal is to get as many points as you can.

 ### Multiplayer
 The app features a multiplayer mode where you can play with other users.
 Below is a description of each component of the multiplayer.